jlfine/computational_biology/README.md

 ## Computational biology programs
-A collection of programs that perform useful tasks and exercises in bioinformatics, which have been relevant to my graduate research work.
+A collection of programs that perform useful tasks and exercises in bioinformatics, many of which have been relevant to my graduate research work.
 Topics covered include:

 - Binary searches for nucleic acid polymers
 - De bruijn graphs for analyzing nucleic acid k-mers